privacyguides/privacyguides.org/docs/basics/email-security.en.md

 ### What Email Clients Support E2EE?

 Email providers which allow you to use standard access protocols like IMAP and SMTP can be used with any of the [email clients we recommend](../email-clients.md).
-This can be less secure as you are now relying on email providers to ensure that their encryption implementation works and has not been compromised in anyway.
+Depending on the authentication method, this may lead to the decrease security if either the provider or the email client does not support OATH or a bridge application as [multi-factor authentication](/basics/multi-factor-authentication/) is not possible with plain password authentication.

 ### How Do I Protect My Private Keys?